masoodsm/HW7-CareerCoach-AI-Project/README.md

 **Collaborating**

-**.** Contributions are welcome!
+**-** Contributions are welcome!
 Feel free to submit issues

-**.** Please contribute by reporting bugs, suggesting features, or improving the code.
+**-** Please contribute by reporting bugs, suggesting features, or improving the code.

-**.** Contributions make this project better — join in by sharing ideas or code.
+**-** Contributions make this project better — join in by sharing ideas or code.

+✍️**Author**

+This project was developed as a learning experience to explore AI integration, create interactive Streamlit apps, automate PDF generation, and begin managing prompt engineering techniques to improve AI output relevance and coherence.

+🙌**Acknowledgemnt**

+I sincerely thank my instructor for their exceptional teaching in the AI Practitioner class.
+Their expertise and encouragement greatly contributed to my learning and growth.